 accident, injury, or loss resulting from any event or in connection with travel to

 When you join an activity, you indicate that you accept these conditions and that no legal liability is accepted by the College, event organizers, or event hosts in the event of accident or injury, however caused.

 Participants are responsible for assessing their own risk, the safety of themselves and their guests, and the suitability of any equipment used.

-Dogs are allowed at all events except the mountain biking.
-Dogs must be kept under close control at all times and on a leash where necessary.
+Dogs are allowed at all events except mountain biking.
+Dogs must be kept under close control and on a leash where necessary.
 When noted, please follow the instructions at each location.